xandervdh/vue-countdown/README.md

   - If you think it's better to split the method you can do that too

 6. ### Extras
-- Use properties to fill in the end date dinamycly
+- Use properties to fill in the end date dynamically
 - Show a sentence above the timer that changes on counter end

 7. ### Extra extras